Vestigial twin: Mechanism

 This disease affects pregnant women expecting twins.
-The reason why these twins do not fully separate is still unknown.
+The reason why these twins do not fully separate is still unknown, though there are multiple theories.

 Possible theories include abnormalities in SHH (sonic hedgehog) proteins.
-SHH proteins are vital for cell development, researchers believe this can cause the twins to be conjoined and then one stops developing.
-This then leads for the fetus to be born with a parasitic twin attached.
-Fission theory is another theory researchers believe causes vestigial.
-Fission theory would indicate the two fetuses in the womb began as conjoined twins and the parasitic twin stopped developing, leading to vestigial twins being born.
-The last theory researcher believe can potentially cause vestigial twins is fusion theory.
-According to the fusion theory there are two fertilized eggs in the womb that end up fusing together, this would create a fetus with the parasitic twins limbs attached.
-The dominant twin is impacted because the parasitic is somehow attached to their body.
-The parasitic twin can be attached at the head, torso, buttocks, back, etc. Vestigial twins occurs very rarely so it is unknown why the dominant twin is born with the parasitic twins limbs attached.
+SHH proteins are vital for cell development; researchers believe SHH anomalies can cause the twins to be conjoined, after which one stops developing.
+This leads to the fetus being born with a parasitic twin attached.

+Fission theory is another theory researchers believe causes vestigial twinning.
+Fission theory indicates that the two fetuses in the womb began as conjoined twins and the parasitic twin stopped developing, leading to vestigial twins being born.

+The last theory researchers believe can potentially cause vestigial twins is fusion theory.
+According to the fusion theory, there are two fertilized eggs in the womb that end up fusing together; this would create a fetus with the parasitic twin's limbs attached.
+The dominant twin is impacted because the parasitic twin is somehow attached to their body.
+Vestigial twinning occurs very rarely, so it is unknown why the dominant twin is born with the parasitic twin's limbs attached.

 Diagnosis

 An MRI machine may be used to diagnose vestigial twins.

-Early diagnosis can be found during a prenatal ultrasound.
-A prenatal ultrasound uses sound waves to show the fetus in the womb.
-However, there have been cases that it was not possible to diagnose the vestigial twin before birth using an ultrasound.
-There is no way to prevent vestigial twins or diagnose vestigial twins through pregnancy symptoms.Vestigial twins can be diagnosed before birth through an ultrasound or other imaging such as MRI or Ct scan.
-An MRI or CT scan can show how the twins are connected, After birth the diagnoses can be made by looking at the parasitic twin attached to the vestigial twin.
-An obstetric and gynecology physician can be treat and diagnose this patient, however a pregnant women would be referred to a maternal and fetal medicine specialist.
+Early diagnosis can be found during a prenatal ultrasound, which uses sound waves to show the fetus in the womb.
+However, there have been cases where it was not possible to diagnose the vestigial twin before birth using an ultrasound.
+There is no way to prevent vestigial twins or diagnose such twins through pregnancy symptoms.
+Vestigial twins can be diagnosed before birth through an ultrasound, or other imaging such as an MRI or CT scan, which can show how the twins are connected.
+After birth, the diagnoses can be made by looking at the parasitic vestigial twin.
+An obstetric and gynecology physician can treat and diagnose this patient; however, a pregnant woman would be referred to a maternal and fetal medicine specialist.
 It is possible to have different surgeons assigned to the case to assist with removing the parasitic twin.
-There have been cases where it is difficult to visualize the parasitic twins on an ultrasound, which would cause a delay in diagnoses until birth.
+There have been cases where it is difficult to visualize the parasitic twins on an ultrasound, which would cause a delay in diagnosis until birth.
 If the expecting mother does not receive prenatal visits a delay in diagnosis would occur.
-However, once the vestigial twins are born it would be easily diagnosed during a physical exam.
+However, once the vestigial twins are born they would be easily diagnosed during a physical exam.